[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Me ]

 Same design as the 1980 version, but with the later range of teams.

 1982 Poster: Probably the best of the posters, this still had all the box sets and items from the 1981 range wonderfully laid out.
 Teams numbers reached 394, with 501-509 and 540-560 (the new NASL range).
-Accessories reached C191 and the Indoor Edition appearred for the first (and only) time.
-The other sport editions were illustrated for a final time, but their accessory ranges were not (nor were they mentioned in the trade catalogue).
-This catalogue only illustrated the top 100 teams, but all are on the poster.
+Accessories reached C191 and the Indoor Edition only appeared on this one poster, although it ran until 1984.
+The other sport editions were also illustrated for a final time, but their accessory ranges were not (nor were they mentioned in the trade catalogue).
+The trade catalogue only illustrated the top 100 teams, but the full range is on the poster.

 Catalogues 1986-1991.